artefactual/atom-docs/user-manual/import-export/csv-export.rst

 Note that if the “Include digital objects” checkbox is checked, it is no longer possible to include descendants in the export, and the “Include descendents” checkbox will be greyed out.
+This means you will need to individually add the descriptions with digital objects to the clipboard if you want to export them, rather than just adding a parent description.